Who We Are

 As the director of a holistic wellness business, and with a background in banking and not for profit leading teams through times of turbulent change, she understands the demands that can come from business and corporate work environments.
 Through our Workplace Wellness programmes, she’s passionate about empowering people to achieve their full potential, without letting the limits of life’s challenges hold them back.

-Robin is the Working with Resilience Consortium Lead for New Zealand, an Executive Board Member of the Natural Health Practitioners New Zealand and a member of the International Coaching Federation.
+Robin is the Working with Resilience Consortium Lead for New Zealand, an Associate Certified Coach with the International Coaching Federation, and an Executive Board Member of the Natural Health Practitioners New Zealand.

 Leonie is a strategist on a mission to change the narrative on wellbeing, enabling organisations to be sustainable, healthy and inclusive spaces where people can do their best work.

 Having worked as a consultant focused mainly on leading capacity and capability development, her journey into workplace wellness and resilience seemed a natural progression, after she was inspired to get to the core of many of the issues people and organisations were facing – and confront them before they became more significant issues for both employees and employers.

 Her work as a senior-level executive in private, Government and NGO sectors has shown her first-hand the impact of change in the world of work, restructures, rapid growth or decline, management styles and workplace cultures can have on individuals and collectives.
 This experience now provides her with valuable insight that she draws on to craft strategies for helping others to feel engaged, motivated and productive in life and work.